LargestBoi/largestLogger/README.md

+# Nothing on by this GitHub account will be updated by me, if you would like to fork anything you are free to!

 # LargestLogger
 A simple, open source logging library.
 It can be easily added to a program and provides a colourful, reliable and managed logging system to your application/script!